crushlovely/Amaro/README.md

 * You are using Xcode 5.
 * You have the [CocoaPods gem](http://cocoapods.org/#install) installed.
 * You are targetting iOS 7.0, at minimum (and thus will be compiling against at least the iOS 7.0 SDK).
-    * If the client takes issue with this, point them [here](https://developer.apple.com/support/appstore/).
-As of March 2014, iOS 7 has an 85% adoption rate.
+    * As of [March 2014](https://developer.apple.com/support/appstore/), iOS 7 has an 85% adoption rate.

 And, optionally: